 43 Sports Trivia Questions [With Answers]

 43 sports trivia questions across football, basketball, baseball, and Olympics.
-Answers included, plus why each one stumps.
+Answers included, re-verified August 2026 after a year that broke one of them.

 Jump to questions

 The longest NFL field goal is 68 yards.
 The NBA’s all-time assists leader never won MVP.
-The shortest player in baseball history walked on four pitches.
+The shortest player in baseball history walked on four pitches, in his only major-league plate appearance.
 None of that sounds true.
 All of it is.

-These 43 sports trivia questions cover NFL football, NBA basketball, MLB baseball, and Olympic history, running from easy warmups up to the kind that quiet a room of superfans.
+These 43 sports trivia questions cover NFL football, NBA basketball, MLB baseball, and Olympic history, running from easy warmups up to the kind that silence a table of superfans.
 Every one comes with the answer and a quick note on why it trips people.
-The NFL, NBA, and MLB stats here come straight from Pro Football Reference, Basketball Reference, and Baseball Reference.
+The NFL, NBA, and MLB stats come straight from Pro Football Reference, Basketball Reference, and Baseball Reference.

 Challenge a friend to football trivia on LearnClash